steemit/wallet/docs/ACCOUNT_RECOVERY.md

 2. The signed transaction is sent to the server relay endpoint.
 3. Server validates the transaction format (op must be `recover_account`) and broadcasts via `condenser_api.broadcast_transaction`.
+4. On broadcast success the server consumes the row (`status='consumed'`).
+   Consume is best-effort: a DB error after a successful relay still returns 200, because the on-chain `recover_account` already took effect.

 ---